fjug/IndagoLoggingWrapper/README.md

-# Indago Logging (convenience layer for scijava LogService)
+# Indago Logging
 This is work in progress.
+Also it is a suggestion for how logging in ImageJ2 and Fiji should/could look like.